By Hannah Truby

 “When I started my career, I was petrified of having kids,” added Saugstad.
 “In your 20s, you're very focused on your job.
 15 years ago, when athletes had a kid, a lot of times they’d also decide that that was the end of their ski career.
 This was a big reason why I waited.”

-If not an end to career, new mothers often face penalties after returning to the sport, as Serena Williams’ case in 2019.
-That same year, American track star Allyson Felix said she knew pregnancy was “the kiss of death” in the sport industry: after having her first child, Nike cut Felix’s pay by more than half, despite her being one of the brand’s most widely marketed athletes at the time.
+Saugstad's concerns weren't unwarranted.
+In the sports world, motherhood has historically marked the end of an athlete's career.
+Even for those who return, they often face significant changes, new obstacles, and, at times, penalties—as Serena Williams did in 2019.
+American track star Allyson Felix called pregnancy “the kiss of death” in the sport industry. after having her first child, Nike cut Felix’s pay by more than half, despite her being one of the brand’s most widely marketed athletes at the time.

 “It’s all a perception game,” Saugstad explains.
 “People see your value decrease when you become a mom, like there's no way you could be important or valuable as an athlete now – we're marketing tools.”